This weekend has been a learning curve in more ways than one. I rather

 Bye for now

-I once wanted to be an ultra runner, and in my dreams I still do but reality and dreams are two different things, or are they.
-As they say on report cards, must try harder.
-Let's go, life is for living,learning, adventuring and enjoying.
+I once wanted to be an ultra runner, and in my dreams I still do but reality and dreams are two different things.
+I rather think time has caught up with me on that front.
+However life is for living, learning, adventuring and enjoying.
 Here I will record my journey to if not achieving anything close to a dream at least having fun and improving my fitness along the way.

 Subscribe to: